RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/MachineLearning.md

 **Cloud Auto ML** :- It is a machine learning service designed for developers who want to incorporate machine learning in their applications without having to learn many of the details of ML.
 - It is  good to use when pre-trained API models are not sufficient for the task and need to train a model for a specific problem.

  **Several ML products**:-

-- **AutoML Vision** :This service enables users to train their own machine learning models to classify images
+ **AutoML Vision** :This service enables users to train their own machine learning models to classify images.

-- **AutoML Video Intelligence**:It can be used to train machine learning models to classify segments of video using a custom set of labels.It can detect and track multiple objects through video segments.
+ **AutoML Video Intelligence**:It can be used to train machine learning models to classify segments of video using a custom set of labels.It can detect and track multiple objects through video segments.

-- **AutoML Natural Language**: It enables developers to deploy machine learning applications that can analyze documents and classify them, identify entities in the text, and determine sentiment or attitudes from text
+ **AutoML Natural Language**: It enables developers to deploy machine learning applications that can analyze documents and classify them, identify entities in the text, and determine sentiment or attitudes from text.

-- **AutoML Translation**:It is used to create custom tranlsation models.
+ **AutoML Translation**:It is used to create custom tranlsation models.

-- **AutoML Tables**: It builds machine learning models based on structured data.provide info on missing data,correlation,cardinalities
+ **AutoML Tables**: It builds machine learning models based on structured data.provide info on missing data,correlation,cardinalities.

  **BigQuery ML** enables users of the analytical database to build machine learning models using SQL and data in BigQuery datasets.
 - It can be accesssed through BigQuery webUI,REST API,bq command-tool, External tools including Jupyter Notebooks